awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-model-deployment-sagemaker/README.md

 - iam.Role: if not provided, an iam.Role will be created by the construct with a managed policy providing AmazonSageMakerFullAccess permissions.

+- Default ML instance type: If not provided, the default instance type will be used.
+This value is available in the [models spec](./jumpstart-model.ts)

 ## Troubleshooting